John Lee (cricketer): Career after cricket

 After graduation from Cambridge University in 1848, Lee was ordained first as a deacon and then as a Church of England priest.
 He was curate at Long Melford, Suffolk and then at Abbot's Langley, Hertfordshire.
 In 1855, his father bought for him the benefice of Botley, Hampshire, and he remained as rector there for 48 years to his death in 1903, also acting as rural dean of Bishop's Waltham and from 1877 as an honorary canon of Winchester.

+Lee died at Botley Rectory on 20 January 1903, aged 77, and was buried at Botley church.

+Family

-In 1855 also, Lee married Emily Mary Gingell of Wood House, East Ham; they had two daughters.
+In 1855, Lee married Emily Mary Gingell of Wood House, East Ham; they had two daughters.